kedacore/keda-docs/content/docs/2.12/concepts/scaling-jobs.md

 ## Overview

 As an alternate to [scaling event-driven code as deployments](../scaling-deployments) you can also run and scale your code as Kubernetes Jobs.
-The primary reason to consider this option is to handle processing long running executions.
+The primary reason to consider this option is to handle processing long-running executions.
 Rather than processing multiple events within a deployment, for each detected event a single Kubernetes Job is scheduled.
 That job will initialize, pull a single event from the message source, and process to completion and terminate.

 For example, if you wanted to use KEDA to run a job for each message that lands on a RabbitMQ queue, the flow may be: